Levar Stoney: Elections and transition

 On April 21, 2016, Stoney announced that he would run for Mayor of Richmond in the 2016 election.
 He announced his candidacy after resigning as Secretary of the Commonwealth.
 The incumbent, Dwight Clinton Jones, was ineligible to run for reelection due to Richmond's two-term limit.

 Stoney won the election over Jack Berry, 36% to 34%, with Joe Morrissey in third place.
 Shortly after the election, Mayor-elect Stoney named Tiffany Jana and Bill Leighty as co-chairs of his transition team, with University of Richmond professor Thad Williamson named as director.

 Stoney was sworn into office on December 31, 2016.
 At 35 years of age, he became Richmond's youngest elected mayor.
+He was the third strong mayor in the city's history.

 Stoney was reelected in 2020 winning the most votes in six of Richmond's nine districts allowing him to avoid a runoff.

 Tenure

 Performance review

 Upon taking office as mayor, Stoney commissioned a top-to-bottom performance audit of all city departments, conducted by the Wilder School of Government and Public Affairs at VCU, to be completed within 100 days of taking office with the aim of improving efficiency and address dissatisfaction with Richmond's government to create a more efficient administration.